 Create a mini Model Magic® YOU!
-Think about body proportions and postures as you make a sculpture of yourself doing one of your favorite things.
+Students think about body postures as they make a sculpture of themselves doing some of their favorite things.

-Look at yourself in a full-length mirror as you do different poses of yourself as you think you look doing favorite activities such as dancing, kicking a goal, and playing an instrument.
+Invite each student to look at himself in a full-length mirror.
+Encourage students to take on various poses of themselves as they think they look doing favorite activities such as dancing, kicking a goal, and playing an instrument.

-Cover a work area with recycled newspaper.
-Use Crayola Washable Watercolors, Paint Brushes, Washable Markers, and/or Washable Multicultural Markers to embellish the sculpture.
+With work area covered in recycled newspaper, students use Crayola Washable Watercolors, Paint Brushes, Washable Markers, and/or Washable Multicultural Markers to embellish their sculptures.
 If desired, thread a ribbon through the hole to make a necklace.
 Attach ends of ribbon with clear adhesive tape.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho